 \subsection{Analysis}

-For the analysis of this algorithm, we need the following Lemma, which bounds the difference in the value function at two different augmented states when they differ in events that are more than $T$ time steps old.
+For the analysis of this algorithm, we establish the following results, which bound the difference in the value function at two different augmented states when they differ in events that are older than $T$ time steps.

-\begin{lemma} Let $\pi$ be a policy that depends only on the current state and the past $T$ events.
-Then
+\begin{lemma} Let $\pi$ be a policy that depends only on the current state and past $T$ events.
+Then,